CS 473: Homework and Exam Policies

 - All homework solutions must be submitted electronically via Gradescope.
 Submit one PDF file for each numbered homework problem.
 Gradescope will not accept other file formats such as plain text, HTML, LaTeX source, or Microsoft Word (.doc or .docx).

 - You can register with Gradescope using any name and email address you like.
-If you are using an alias or a non-university email address on Gradescope, please tell us who you are via the form on Moodle so we can give you credit for your homework.
+If you are using an alias or a non-university email address on Gradescope, please tell us who you are by email so we can give you credit for your homework.
 If you are not logging into Gradescope with your real name or university email address, do not include your real name or your university email address in your homework solutions.

 - Each student must submit individual Homework 0 solutions.